- 1 Eye Diseases And Their Types

 Let’s look at some of the signs and symptoms of some of the most common eye diseases.

 Anyone who reads for hours at end, works at a computer for long periods or drives long distances, knows about this one.
 It happens when you overuse and overstrain your eyes.
-When we need to keep our open and focused for long periods at a stretch.
-Working for long durations on Computer or Blue Screen is also called Computer Vision Syndrome.
+When we need to keep ourselves open and focused for long periods at a stretch.
+Working for long durations on a Computer or Blue Screen is also called Computer Vision Syndrome.
 Our eyes get tired and need to rest, just like any other part of our body.

 Read more about Computer Effect on Eyes: Causes, Symptoms & Tips for Relief in Delhi.